pivotal/docs-tap/scst-scan/ivs-snyk.hbs.md

 Where:

 - `SNYK-API-TOKEN` is your Snyk API Token obtained from the [Snyk documentation](https://docs.snyk.io/snyk-cli/authenticate-the-cli-with-your-account).
+Do not base64 encode this value.

 ## <a id="example"></a> Example ImageVulnerabilityScan
 This section contains a sample IVS that uses Snyk to scan a targeted image and push the results to the specified registry location.